The 2012 ILRIG April Conference

 20-21 April 2012

-2012 will be the 18th year of the achievement of democracy in SA.
-But in that time, instead of the mass struggles of the 1970s; 1980s and early 1990s leading to radical transformation we have seen a decline in the extent and depth of those struggles and the triumph of a neo-liberal order.
+2012 will also be 18 years since the achievement of democracy in SA.
+But in that time, instead of the mass struggles of the 1970s, 1980s and early 1990s leading to radical transformation, we have seen a decline in the extent and depth of those struggles and the triumph of a neo-liberal order.
 South Africa has joined the BRICS as an aspiring power, South African corporations have become global players, the composition of the ruling class is still overwhelmingly white and we are now the most unequal society in the world.
 At the same time we have an ex-liberation movement in government, carried there by the struggles of a black working class majority and with a ruling Alliance which includes the biggest trade union federation and a long standing Communist Party.